Conducting a coaching session

 - The fees and terms of payment

-- General clauses: confidentiality, commitment of the parties, the right to reserve, termination conditions.
+- General clauses: confidentiality, ethics, commitment of the parties, the right to reserve, termination conditions.

 Of course, each coach establishes the contract according to his own perception; and will include a series of elements he considers useful for the smooth running of the coaching.

 An oral contract is set up at the first meeting and establishes the conditions of mutual success between coach and coachee.

 Both agree on the following:

 - The coachee defines the goal he wants to achieve (which is assessed in terms of real commitment on the way)

 - The coach is committed to a clear and tangible progress towards the achievement of the objective.

 Together, they set a goal of "progression": they work together, keeping the target in mind, while leaving room for possible adjustments.